Research Scholarships and Grants- 2022 Offerings

 Center for the Humanities

-The Center for the Humanities offers students two opportunities for additional study and cultivation during the summer months.
+The Center for the Humanities offers students several opportunities for additional study and cultivation during the summer months.

-On October 1, 2016, students that participated in these programs presented their work and accomplishments in an event sponsored by the Center for the Humanities.
-To view links to the abbreviated versions of the students presentations, please visit the Students Presentation page.
+Annually, students that participate in these programs present their work and accomplishments in an event sponsored by the Center for the Humanities.
+To view links to the abbreviated versions of the students presentations, please browse the Celebrate the Humanities Past Presentations page.